So you got married? Congratulations! And now you want to change your surname but you have no clue how to change your name after getting married in BC…

 For more on the legal change of name process, please visit this website.

-How to update your Canadian/BC documents with your new last name
+How to update your Canadian/BC documents with your new last name after marriage:

 With your Marriage Certificate (if you are assuming your partner’s last name) or Certificate of Change of Name (if you have legally changed your last name) in hand, you’ll then be able to start changing your documents and identification over to your new last name.